By: Author John Cunningham. Published: 2021/06/15 at 3:40 pm

-They commonly fail outright, meaning the snowblower just won’t start, however, I’ve had plenty that failed only when hot or worse was temperamental when hot.
+They commonly fail outright, meaning the snowblower just won’t start.
+However, I’ve had plenty that failed only when hot or worse temperamental when hot.

-Remove the plug wire and fit it to the tool, ground the tool on the plug as per the picture.
-Go ahead and run the engine and observe the tools window.
+Remove the plug wire and fit it to the tool, and ground the tool on the plug as per the picture.
+Go ahead and run the engine and observe the tool window.

 To replace the armature, follow these steps:

-Check out the “Check mower spark video”, which covers mower armature replacement.
-It’s a mower, but the snowblower armature replacing process is near identical.
+Check out the “Check mower spark video,” which covers mower armature replacement.
+It’s a mower, but the snowblower armature replacement process is nearly identical.

 Rebuild now in reverse order.